Mem0Essam/control-circuit-of-two-bi-directional-motor/README.md

 # control-circuit-of-two-bi-directional-motor
-two motor are resbonsible for steering for a power wheelchair
+two motor are responsible for steering for a power wheelchair